Wild West solar industry 2.0

 I’ve espoused for decades that not all solar technologies on the UK solar market are equal.
 Can the same be said about solar installers with recent changes?

-Having personally watched the growth of the UK’s solar industry from an independent standpoint, I’ve witnessed an immature and belligerent transform into today’s confident and world-respected industry.
+Having personally watched the growth of the UK’s solar industry from an independent standpoint, I’ve witnessed an immature and belligerent embryonic industry transform into today’s confident and world-respected one.
 A transformation similar to child rearing in pain, sacrifice, and longevity!

 This twenty-year-long road to maturity came at the cost of hundreds of solar panel installation businesses going out of business.
 Of course, there are various reasons for such disappearances, but I do know – many didn’t make the grade.